macOS

 The bootstrapping scripts are designed to run in a "clean" installation of macOS on our CI build machines.
 If you already have Homebrew installed to a non-standard directory, do not run bootstrap.sh.
 Instead, inspect the script and adapt the commands in it to your environment.
 If you already have Python installed, especially if you use a tool like pyenv to manage Python versions, you must ensure that the python3 that is found first on your PATH matches the target architecture you are building KiCad for.

 At the end of the kicad-mac-builder build process, build.py will print a list of suggested CMake arguments to the terminal.
-Copy this output to a safe place: you will need to refer to it when you set up your KiCad build.

 Building KiCad